bosafoagyare/web-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+- Teachers
 ---

 I am a first-year PhD student in the Statistics program at The University of Michigan, Ann Arbor.
 I come from Mpraeso, a beautiful small town in the Okwahu plains in the eastern region of Ghana.
 I obtained my MS degree in Statistics & Data Science at the University of Nevada, Reno.
 Before that, I received my BS in Actuarial Science from Kwame Nkrumah University of Science and Technology.